-Make the filling: Toss the chicken with 1 teaspoon oil, the chili powder and 3/4 teaspoon salt in a medium bowl.
-Transfer to the baking sheet and broil until browned in spots and cooked through, 4 to 5 minutes per side.
-Let cool for a few minutes, cut into chunks, then transfer to a food processor.
-Add 1 cup of the cheese, half the scallions and 1/4 teaspoon salt, and pulse until the mixture is coarse and holds together when squeezed.
+Toss the chicken with the oil, chili powder and 3/4 teaspoon salt in a medium bowl.
+Transfer to the baking sheet and broil, turning once, until browned in spots and cooked through, 4 to 5 minutes per side.
+Let cool for a few minutes, cut into chunks and transfer to a food processor.
+Add 1 cup of the cheese, half of the scallions and 1/4 teaspoon salt; pulse until the mixture is coarse and holds together when squeezed.

-Make the cheese sauce: Melt the butter in a small saucepan over medium heat.
+Melt the butter in a small saucepan over medium heat.
 Add the flour and stir until the mixture is light brown, about 45 seconds.
-Whisk in the milk, and continue whisking until the mixture begins to bubble and thicken, about 4 minutes.
-Stir in the remaining 1 cup cheese, the chopped poblanos, hot sauce, garlic and 3/4 teaspoon salt.
+Whisk in the milk and cook, whisking until the mixture begins to bubble and thicken, about 4 minutes.
+Whisk in the remaining 1 cup cheese.
+Stir in the chopped poblanos, hot sauce, garlic and 3/4 teaspoon salt.
 Set aside and keep warm.

-To serve: Remove the toothpicks and arrange the taquitos on a serving platter.
-Drizzle with some of the cheese sauce, and top with the remaining scallions.
-Serve the remaining sauce on the side, for dipping.
+Remove the toothpicks and arrange the taquitos on a serving platter.
+Drizzle with some of the cheese sauce and top with the remaining scallions.

 Tools You May Need

 Copyright 2015 Television Food Network, G.P.
 All rights reserved.

 Price and stock may change after publish date, and we may make money off